Skip to main content

 Setting up

-Before we start, ensure you meet the following pre-requisites first:
+Before you start, ensure you meet the following pre-requisites first:

 2. Have NPM installed, or use any other package manager of your choice.